oracle/oracle-database-operator/docs/oraclerestart/provisioning/prerequisites_oracle_restart_db.md

           - If you want to use the devices from the worker nodes for ASM storage, you will need to mark any default StorageClass as non-default in your Kubernetes Cluster.**

   ### Download Oracle Grid Infrastructure and Oracle Database Software
-  You need to download the Oracle Grid Infrastructure and Oracle Database software, you can make it available inside the Pod using following steps:
+  You need to download the Oracle Grid Infrastructure and Oracle database software.
+You can make it available inside the Pod using the following steps:

   * Prepare the Persistent Volume (PVC) for Staging:
-    * If you plan to use an existing Persistent Volume Claim (PVC) as a staging area, ensure it is pre-created and available before deployment.
+    * If you plan to use an existing Persistent Volume Claim (PVC) as a staging area, then ensure that it is precreated and available before deployment.
-    * NFS (Network File System) is commonly used as a backing storage for staging, since it allows multiple pods/nodes to access the staged files.
+    * NFS (Network File System) is commonly used as a backing storage for staging, because it allows multiple pods/nodes to access the staged files.
   * Copy Software to Staging Location:
-    * Download the Oracle Grid Infrastructure and Oracle Database installation media from Oracle's official sources.
+    * Download the Oracle Grid Infrastructure and Oracle database installation media from Oracle's official sources.
     * Copy (stage) these files onto the PVC (or NFS volume) you intend to use.
 If you opt to stage on a worker node's local storage, ensure sufficient space and security practices.
   * Mounting in Pod:
     * The Oracle Restart Database Controller is responsible for mounting the staged software into the Pod at runtime, making the installers available for use during installation or upgrade tasks.